 - Measure and mark the chosen material.
 Mark the position you are going to drill a hole using a pencil.

-- Make sure the Dremel tool is unplugged as you attach the appropriate sized drill bit.
+- Ensure the Dremel tool is unplugged as you attach the appropriate-sized drill bit.
 Failure to unplug endangers the user.
-The drilling tool is dangerous when left on, whilst changing bits.
+The drilling tool is dangerous when left on while changing bits.

 - Get rid of increased dust and excess material.

 - If you intend to make more holes, repeat the process.

 Use the Dremel to attach Dremel accessories

 - Switch off the Dremel by unplugging the power cord from the wall outlet.
 Locate the collet lock button and hold it with your thumb.
 The collet lock button is close to the operating end of the Dremel.

 - The collet nut substitutes the chuck on a drill.
 It secures the shafts of accessories.
 Turn the collet nut counterclockwise using a small wrench that fits the nut.